KIMIGOLF.COM

 Myself

 Born in Kobe, Japan in 1959.
 I have been living in Hong Kong since 1993.
-I am currently working at an European bank.
 My official handicap is 3 at the Discovery Bay Golf Club (DBGC) as of Dec.
 2005 where I was the 2005 Club Champion.
-My average driving distance is 250 yards, ranging from 240 to 260 in fine weather, no wind and on flat fairways.
+My average driving distance is 240 yards, ranging from 230 to 250 in fine weather, no wind and on flat fairways.

 The Other